top of page

 Publication delayed

 Technical difficulties processing more than 40 thousand embedded hyperlinks in the eBook have unfortunately caused the publication timescale to slide a little: the Cybersecurity Hyperglossary will now start shipping on February 17th 2026 .
-Pre-orders will commence on January 26th.
+Publishers pre-orders will officially commence on January 26th although Amazon is already offering pre-sales .
 We're truly sorry about the delay and grateful for your continued patience.
-Without those hyperlinks forming an extensive mesh of cross-references, publication might have been a little quicker but
+Without those hyperlinks forming an extensive mesh o

 Dec 7, 20251 min read